alexbaltman/ServiceLab/docs/index.rst

 Features
 --------
-- Users interact with the terminal to perform robust functions
+- Streamlines the development workflow into the command line
-- Automate the deploy of a new environment
+- Automates the deploy of a new environment
-- Create a repo in the Gerrit
+- Creates a repo in Gerrit with the ability to review others
-- Conduct a Gerrit review from the CLI
+- Describes sites and environments
-- Work on a Vagrant development environment
+- Spin up Vagrant development environments and test
 - ...much More!

 Contents: